wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/d. [Node deployment] [ubuntu] deb package /lesson.md

     ```
     INFO [appender-22] c.w.s.BlockchainUpdaterImpl - New height: 100
     ```

-Congratulations!
-You have a working Waves node!
+All done!
+You have a working node deployed!

+Also, it is possible to deploy a node on your custom blockchain.
+You can read more information about it in the [full documentation](https://docs.waves.tech/en/waves-node/private-waves-network).
+Please, note that mining the WAVES tokens that have value on the market is possible only on the MAINNET network.
+Within this lesson, we will be deploying our node on the MAINNET network only.

-In the next lesson, [node configuration](), we will learn how to set up a configuration file of your node.
+In the next chapter, [node configuration](#configuration), we will learn how to set up a configuration file of your node.

 ## Node configuration ##